yihui/yihui.org/content/en/2021-06-02-latex-pass.md

 log to find out which LaTeX package(s) to install, given that I had already done the work in **tinytex**.

-Then I created [a Github repo called **latex-pass**](https://github.com/yihui/latex-pass), which did not take me very long.
+Then I created [a GitHub repo called **latex-pass**](https://github.com/yihui/latex-pass), which did not take me very long.
 The only thing that took me a little while was to figure out how to write comments to pull requests from AppVeyor.
 Anyway, you can upload an error log, a